triton-inference-server/fil_backend/docs/tests.md

 the generated model repository, and then run `pytest --repo qa/L0_e2e/model_repository qa/L0_e2e`.

 This approach is not an officially supported testing method, and minimal support will be provided for it.
-If you find it useful and which to contribute documentation to make this method easier, pull requests are welcome.
+If you find it useful and wish to contribute documentation to make this method easier, pull requests are welcome.